 Major participants in the silver market have been following two important trend lines in silver over the past several years.
 The first one is the 50 Month Moving Average (50 MMA), and the second, is the rising bottom trend line:

-Moreover, the direction to which silver initially BREAKS OUT of its symmetrical triangle may depend on the price direction of gold.
-So, if gold trends upward, even with corrections lower, then traders will likely believe silver will break-out ABOVE the symmetrical triangle formation that it has been stuck below since early 2013.
+Moreover, the direction in which silver initially BREAKS OUT of its symmetrical triangle may depend on the price direction of gold.
+So, if gold trends upward, even with corrections lower, then traders will likely believe silver will break out ABOVE the symmetrical triangle formation that it has been stuck below since early 2013.

 Lastly, many believe that the silver price may go lower or underperform gold during the next recession or weakening economy.
 At first glance, this makes perfect sense because a lot of physical silver demand comes from the Industrial Sector.
 However, if we look at another long-term chart, the Gold-Silver ratio fell to its lowest when U.S. unemployment was close to its highs.
 When the Gold-Silver Ratio falls, then the silver price is outperforming gold, and the opposite is true when the Gold-Silver Ratio increases: